 Acorus calamus

-Acorus calamus is an important medicinal and aromatic plant whose rhizome essential oil is rich in bioactive compounds, particularly β-asarone and α-asarone.
+A calamus is an important medicinal and aromatic plant whose rhizome essential oil is rich in bioactive compounds, particularly β-asarone and α-asarone.
 Among these, β-asarone has been identified as the component isolated from the essential oil and is considered the primary pesticidal agent responsible for insecticidal activity against a wide range of insect pests (Yao et al., 2012).
 Studies have demonstrated that the essential oil of A. calamus exhibits strong toxic and repellent effects against stored-product pests such as Lasioderma serricorne and Tribolium castaneum, with notably high mortality and repellency, especially against T. castaneum (Chen et al., 2015; Morina Adfa et al., 2015).